 Biography

-Professor Koetje’s career reflects his broad scholarly interests that range from examining plants' interactions with their environments, to promoting sustainability, to catalyzing pedagogical and curricular reforms in biology education.
-Growing concerns about environmental crises led him to teach courses on place-based sustainability in Hawaii and more recently in the Netherlands.
-In the Dutch Sustainability course, currently offered in May of even-numbered years, he and his colleagues lead excursions that explore how human interactions with nature have shaped places over centuries and how people are now working together to deal with a broad array of sustainability challenges.
-You can learn more by visiting the course webpage.
+My career reflects my broad scholarly interests that range from examining plants' interactions with their environments, to promoting sustainability, to catalyzing pedagogical and curricular reforms in biology education.
+Growing concerns about environmental crises have led me to teach courses on place-based sustainability in Hawaii and more recently in the Netherlands.
+In the Dutch Sustainability course, currently offered in May of even-numbered years, my colleagues and I lead excursions that explore how human interactions with nature have shaped places over centuries and how people are now working together to deal with a broad array of sustainability challenges.

 Education